elliothe/BFA/README_pre.md

 @inproceedings{he2020defend,
- title={Defending and Harnessing the Bit-Flip based Adversarial Weight Attack}, author={He, Zhezhi and Rakin, Adnan Siraj and Fan, Deliang}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (CVPR)}, year={2019}
+ title={Defending and Harnessing the Bit-Flip based Adversarial Weight Attack}, author={He, Zhezhi and Rakin, Adnan Siraj and Li, Jingtao and Chakrabarti, Chaitali and Fan, Deliang}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (CVPR)}, year={2019}
 }